aronskaya/fun-with-gcd/README.md

 Illustrates concurrent access to a property and a proper way to protect a property

 ### Task 7
-Illustrates how concurrent execution of a not protected section of code can crash an app in a place where everything looks safe
+Illustrates how concurrent execution of a not protected section of code can crash an app in a place where everything looks fine

 ### Task 8
 Illustrates how to synchronize asyn API